Can a TMJ disorder be fixed?

 Relying on your medical insurance for access to care can honestly mean long delays.
 Or you may face treatments covered by insurance that may not fit your condition.
 This may leave you to choose between a treatment that is a covered benefit versus a treatment that is recommended to be more appropriate.

 The second reason why access to care for TMDs is challenging is that most people wait to pursue treatment for jaw pain.
-They wait until the pain is too distracting, unbearable or they can’t chew, swallow, sleep, or function normally.
+They wait until the pain is too distracting, or unbearable or they can’t chew, swallow, sleep, or function normally.
 So, let’s say your condition is more than mild but not as easy to recognize as an ankle sprain or leg fracture.
 How should you prepare to find the right dental provider?

 Access to care for TMDs: